 Examples are often the best instructors.
 Here, we assess four sales proposal templates—and as a bonus, two sales process templates.
 A template can be a helpful tool as your staff finds a format that works for your team.

 Remember that a template should be a guide only.
-Using boilerplate language, images, social proof, etc. may cost you sales, as customers are seeking that personalized experience from sellers.
+Using boilerplate language, images, social proof, etc. may cost you sales, as customers are seeking that personalized experience and customized content from sellers.

 The Bank of Entrepreneurs (BDC)